 The Arosa Bear Sanctuary

-Among the favorite things for families with children is the newly opened Arosa Bear Sanctuary.
-Working in partnership with the Arosa Bear Foundation, VIER PFOTEN, the animal welfare organization, are providing a safe habitat for five bears that were freed from poor captive conditions in 2018.
+Among the favorite things for families with children is the newly opened Arosa Bear Sanctuary working in partnership with the Arosa Bear Foundation, VIER PFOTEN.
+Capacity for the sanctuary is five bears at any given time.

 Complete with a restaurant, visitor’s platform, and children’s playground, the sanctuary also organizes tours through the reserve.